Teradata/developer-resources/docs/install-ai-unlimited/quickstart/docker-before-you-start.md

       - Sign up for an AWS Free Tier account at https://aws.amazon.com/free/.

       - Download and set up the AWS Command Line Interface (CLI).
 See https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html.

-	  ***MEM: Mention the credentials, like what's on the Azure tab?***
+	 ***MEM: The link text can be regular words.
+It's ok not to show the urls.
+The bullets can be simply: "Sign up for an [AWS Free Tier](https://aws.amazon.com/free/) account." and "Download and set up the [AWS Command Line Interface (CLI)](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html)."***

 	 ***MEM: Is this a better link?
 The other one goes straight to setup, but I assume they have to download first? https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html***

-	 ***MEM: The bullets can be the link text.
-It's ok not to show the urls (same for the Azure tab).
-And we can remove "Docker:" from the Docker bullet.***
+	 ***MEM: Should we add "Optionally," before the AWS CLI bullet?***

+	 ***MEM: Mention credentials, like what's on the Azure tab?***

     </TabItem>